You're applying for...

 Can Virgin Money change the interest rate?

-Yes.
-If we lower your rate we will provide at least 2 months notice as described in section 12 of the Terms.
-We may increase your rate without giving you notice.
+Yes, if we decrease your rate we’ll provide at least 2 months’ notice as described in your Terms.
+We may increase your rate without giving you notice

 What would the estimated balance be after 12 months based on a £1,000 deposit?

 |Initial deposit at account opening||Balance after 12 months|

 This is only an example and doesn't take into account your individual circumstances.